BigThxBrigde/mypwshprofile/README.md

 # How to use
 The most important thing at first is to back up all your configurations on Vim, Wezterm and PowerShellCore Profile.

+Due to some common libs which used by wezterm are in vim, perhaps configure vim first.
+If you only want to use wezterm, then copy the lua file under common folder to any place could be retrieved by wezterm.

 ## For windows users

 Clone this repo into $PROFILE parent directory, execute following command in powershell.